2021–22 Arsenal F.C. season: April

 Arsenal kicked off the month of April with an away trip to Selhurst Park to face Crystal Palace on 4 April.
 Goals from Jean-Philippe Mateta and Jordan Ayew before half-time followed by a Wilfried Zaha penalty condemned Arsenal to a 3–0 defeat.
 Next, Arsenal hosted Brighton on 9 April.
 Brighton ended up with a two-goal lead thanks to goals from Leandro Trossard and Enock Mwepu.
-An 89th-minute goal from Martin Ødergaard came too late, as Arsenal ended up losing 1–2 to the visitors.
+An 89th-minute goal from Martin Ødegaard came too late, as Arsenal ended up losing 1–2 to the visitors.
 Arsenal's losing streak increased to three consecutive matches after losing 1–0 to Southampton at St Mary's Stadium on 16 April, with the contest's sole goal coming from Jan Bednarek in the 44th minute.
 Arsenal finally ended their losing streak on 20 April with a 4–2 away win at Stamford Bridge against Chelsea; Arsenal's goals came via a brace from Eddie Nketiah, and one each from Emile Smith Rowe and Bukayo Saka.
 Arsenal finished off the month by facing Manchester United at home on 23 April.
 An early goal from Tavares and a 31st-minute penalty conversion by Saka gave Arsenal a quick two goal lead, before Cristiano Ronaldo put United back in the game in the 34th minute.
 Granit Xhaka scored in the 70th minute to seal a 3–1 win for Arsenal to end April with back-to-back victories.